HAPS Selection for Hybrid RF/FSO Satellite Networks: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new HAPS-assisted downlink SatCom model with hybrid RF/FSO communication.
-More precisely, in the first phase of transmission, the best HAPS node was selected among multiple HAPS nodes, and then in the second phase we focused on the simultaneous transmission of both RF and FSO links.
-For the proposed model, the outage probability was derived, and Monte Carlo simulations were provided to validate the accuracy of our analytical results.
-Furthermore, we considered different weather conditions and investigated the impact of pointing errors, temperature, aperture averaging, and wind speed.
-The simulations indicated that zero boresight pointing errors lead to severe performance impairments and that the aperture averaging can mitigate the effect of turbulence-induced fading and misalignment caused by pointing errors.
+More precisely, in the first phase of transmission, the best HAPS node was selected among multiple HAPS nodes, and then in the second phase, we focused on the simultaneous transmission on both RF and FSO links.
+For the proposed model, the outage probability expressions were derived, {along with outage probability analysis at high SNR,} and MC simulations were provided to validate the accuracy of our analytical results.
+Furthermore, we considered different weather conditions and investigated the impact of pointing errors, temperature, aperture averaging technique, and wind speed.
+The simulations indicated that zero-boresight pointing errors lead to severe performance impairments and that the aperture averaging can mitigate the effects of turbulence-induced fading and misalignment caused by pointing errors.
 Moreover, the HAPS selection based on the satellite-HAPS channel was shown to enhance the overall performance.
 Finally, guidelines were provided for the design of a HAPS-aided SatCom system.